tareq22/Quiz-Game/README.md

 2.Next step was going to download options with configuration.
 3.Then i had completed download Netbeans for based my computer configuration.
 4.Finally i discovered all the installment process and accept license aggrement.

+## Usage
+Go to home page
+See the student and waiver information from "student" option See the teachers information from "teachers" option Search any student by his student id or other from "Student search" option Add information after seeing information from "Add" option

+## History
+I completed this project when i was in 5th semester.
+To complete my project i took 2 weeks.
+I did not need any cost to complete my project.

+## Contributing codes
+Any and all contributions to the project are welcome.
+Certain person Information is used across the world primarily by organizations with a documentation purpose so the instituition can have real impact.